Henauxg/ghx_proc_gen/README.md

 The building pieces of a generation are called `Models`, and adjacency constraints are defined with `Socket`.
 Every model has **one or more** socket on each of his sides.

-Connections are then defined between the sockets, which allows models with connected sockets on opposite sides to be neighbours.
+Connections are defined between sockets, and allows models with connected sockets on opposite sides to be neighbours.

 Let's build a chessboard pattern: